 It has fantastic color accuracy, and it's one of the highest we've tested.
 However, it may still not be good enough for professionals requiring exact color reproduction.

 The photo printing quality on the HP DeskJet 2755e is mediocre.
 There's a lot of vertical banding present across many areas, especially in gray areas.
 It's also very grainy.
+If you're looking for a printer that produces photos with better quality at a similar price point, consider the Canon PIXMA TS3520.

 These results are based on the actual physical photo, not the scanned image provided for reference above, which may not represent the printer's photo print quality.